 Public Library: Yes

 Political Leanings: Liberal

 Is Texas Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 112% higher than the national average.

-Notes: Pflugerville has grown by 40% during the last decade, and many residents work in Austin.
+Notes: Pflugerville has grown 35% during the last decade, and many residents work in Austin.
 The TV show Friday Night Lights was partially filmed here.
 Mandatory water restrictions are in place, and residents are encouraged to purchase rain barrels to collect water for lawn and gardening purposes.
-Home prices have increased by a whopping 47% since a year ago.
+Home prices have increased 5% since a year ago.

 Recommended as a Retirement Spot?
 Yes